What are the risks and benefits of being in a clinical trial?

 If I decide to participate in a study, what happens next?

-Before deciding to take part in a clinical trial all participants should learn important information about the clinical trial to help you decide whether to participate.
-This is known as the informed consent process.
-A member of the research team, made up of doctors, nurses, and research assistants will explain the purpose of the trial, test and procedures, treatment, and risk and benefits.
+• A member of the research team, made up of doctors, nurses, and research assistants will explain the purpose of the trial, test and procedures, treatment, and risk and benefits.
+They will tell you what happen next.

-• You will need to give your signature or verbal permission to show that you agree to participate.
+• You will need to give your signature or verbal permission to show that you agree to participate and that you know your rights and role in the study.

-• You need to give this permission to show that you know your rights and role in the study.
-These are what make up a consent form.
-The form includes written details about the study, information that was discussed, and describes the privacy of your records.
+• These are what make up a consent form.
+The form includes written details about the study, and information that was discussed, and describes the privacy of your records.

 • Researchers may reach out to you for future studies